 We also offer several small, discussion based classes that offer a great opportunity for you to flex and develop your analytical skills.
 Legal St 276: Introductory Topics in Legal Studies will be offered periodically with changing topics, but don’t be scared off by 300-level course numbers!
 These classes are designed to be accessible to anyone, regardless of year or major.
 You’ll get a lot of individual attention and great interaction with your classmates.
-You can review our course lists on Caesar, or on the Courses page.
+You can review our course lists on the Courses page or via Caesar.

 What other departments offer courses/programs focused on legal questions?

 - Our electives list shows the wide range of socio-legal course offerings on campus.